gabefreedman/etudes/README.md

 - More example notebooks/scripts.

 ## Favorite etudes?
-I'm only really familiar with the broader repoirtoire for piano.
+I'm only really familiar with the broader repertoire for piano.
 The Scriabin Etude in D-sharp minor Op.8 No. 12 is an all-time favorite.
 The Chopin Etude in E-Major Op.
 10 No. 3 is also up there.
 How about you?